LuskaBol/luskabol.github.io/_posts/2021-11-09-ms-teams-research.md

 ---
 # Microsoft Teams ~~Vulnerabilities~~ Features!

-In this article, I will gonna talk about research that me and my friends Bigous, Waid, and Bee made in Microsoft Teams a few time ago.
+In this article, I will gonna talk about research that me and my friends [Bigous], [Waid], and [Bee] made in Microsoft Teams a few time ago.
 This research, although it did not become a bounty, was a very interesting experience that taught us a lot about researching hardened software.

 ## Iframe
 The Iframe, how it works, and the possible vulnerabilities that we can find in this tag is the main part of this entire research.